raymonschouwenaar/assignments/week03/mon/README.md

 # Monday, Oct 19th

 ## Homework
+* Write a blog post about your second week at TIY.

-Download the included `functions.js` you will find a list of questions.
+* Download the included `functions.js` you will find a list of questions.
 Each question describes a function you need to create.

 ### Deliverables